-//SEIBERT/MEDIA’s Custom User Profile add-on allows users to expand their user profiles in Confluence with new fields and to personalize these fields for different user groups.
-Our development team has delivered Custom User Profile version 1.17, with practical new features, bug fixes, and improvements.
+The //SEIBERT/MEDIA Custom User Profile add-on allows users to expand their user profiles in Confluence both to provide new fields and structure the information.
+Our development team has released Custom User Profile version 2.0, with a completely revised profile view.

 After the free version of the Linchpin Theme Plugin came out on the Atlassian Marketplace a few weeks ago, our development team also released an enterprise edition.
 The Linchpin Theme Plugin allows you to customize Confluence without having to do any programming.
 You can tailor it specifically to your organization’s design, create a header and logo, custom footer and navigation menu, personalized buttons and other elements.
 What used to be a project in and of itself can now be done with considerably less effort.
 You can even switch between different themes as needed.

 All of the standard plugin features are also included in the Enterprise add-on—and then then some.

 A social intranet can greatly contribute to being better, more efficient and more effective – but a crucial question which, unfortunately, is not very often answered, is: Why should we all work better, more efficiently and more effectively?
 What is the reasoning behind this?
 Or what should be the reason?

 It’s on!
 The first ever Add-on Discovery Day 2017 will happen on September 11th in San Jose.
 It’s the day before Atlassian Summit.
 If you are in San Jose on September 11th, please be quick to register.
 I am pretty sure, that this is the best option to spend the day.
 And we’ll be finished when the evening party for Atlassian partners starts.
 Read more about the event: